dikortis/LetsTalkETC/Episodes/Episode_10.md

-development which may happen when one company or a couple of companies will give a funds for the currency development so we looked at dash experience and we liked it very much because it's really working model they did it from the very beginning they
+development which may happen when one company or a couple of companies will give a funds for the currency development so we looked at Dash experience and we liked it very much because it's really working model they did it from the very beginning they